 Called upon to reset the struggling effort in Maine to establish a new National Park, Barrett was hired by the Burt’s Bees product line founder to manage a fully integrated campaign that, after nearly 5 years, led to then-President Obama establishing the 80,000 acre area as a National Monument in August of 2016.
 The Washington Post described the historic move as “creating what is likely to be the last large new national park ever established on the East Coast.”

 Having grown up around shotguns and fly rods, Barrett organized President Barack Obama’s first-ever fly-fishing trip on Montana’s East Gallatin River in 2009.

-A native of Denver, Barrett is a 1999 graduate of The University of Montana.
+A native of Denver and formerly a registered fly-fishing guide, Barrett is a 1999 graduate of The University of Montana.
 He splits his time between Washington, D.C., and Billings, MT, where he lives with his wife, Kari, and young son, Rowan Leo.